open-mmlab/mmgeneration/docs/en/user_guides/6_useful_tools.md

 2. delete the optimizer states and
 3. compute the hash of the checkpoint file and append time and the hash id to the filename.

+`tools/publish_model.py` helps users to prepare their model for publishing.

 ```shell
 python tools/publish_model.py ${INPUT_FILENAME} ${OUTPUT_FILENAME}